History of the Jews in Białystok: Polish People's Republic

-Anti-Semitic action on the wave of March '68 was weak in the city, because after the war, there were very few Jews in Bialystok, especially in positions - prof. Sadowska recalls archival materials about Bialystok from the late 1960s.
-For the most part, Białystok was inhabited by immigrant, mainly rural, people who showed less political activity and conservative attitude, and were reluctant to engage in risky ventures.
-A much later event, the invasion of Czechoslovakia was much more experienced in the city, because the specter of war appealed to the inhabitants 'imagination more clearly than unclear personal competitions.
+Anti-Semitic action on the wave of March 1968 events was weak in the city, because after the war, there were very few Jews in Białystok, especially in influential positions.
+For the most part, Białystok was inhabited by immigrant, mainly rural population who showed less political activity and conservative attitude, and were reluctant to engage in risky ventures.
+A much later event, the invasion of Czechoslovakia was much more experienced in the city, because the specter of war appealed to the inhabitants imagination more clearly than unclear personal competitions.
 There was no clear play inside the PZPR because the local party organization was weak and suffered from a shortage of staff rather than an excess of people with ambitions.
 The PZPR Białystok Voivodeship Committee was the executor of the Central Committee's decision and never showed much activity.

-The Bialystok Voivodeship Committee of the PZPR took action on March 2 in connection with student protests in Warsaw.
+The Białystok Voivodeship Committee of the PZPR took action on March 2 in connection with student protests in Warsaw.
 Meetings with party activists, teachers, militiamen, meetings of secretaries of basic party organizations, school and plant directors, trade unions, and especially the basic party organization at universities, began to be organized "to learn facts and interpret them."
 The temperature of events in the capital has risen since the March 8 rally, but even then there was no great tension in Bialystok, and KW assessed the political situation in the province as "basically favorable".
 Greater propaganda activity began on March 13.
 On this day, Gazeta Białostocka wrote for the first time about the incidents in Warsaw, and the authorities began organizing mass meetings and protest rallies at workplaces and universities, usually ending with the adoption of a resolution.
 Around 300 such resolutions were adopted in the province, and 255 collective and many individual solidarity letters were sent to Władysław Gomułka.

-The environment of the Białystok Jews also responded to current events in its resolution.
-Perhaps some direct pressure was put on it, but most likely these people on their own initiative issued a declaration that was to protect them against possible attacks and accusations.

-In a resolution adopted on March 18 at an extended meeting, the board of the Białystok branch of the Social and Cultural Association of Jews in Poland, among others he stated firmly: "The guarantee of Jewish existence in Poland is only socialism."
+In a resolution adopted on March 18 at an extended meeting, the board of the Białystok branch of the Social and Cultural Association of Jews in Poland, among others it stated firmly: "The guarantee of Jewish existence in Poland is only socialism".

-This resolution was probably also issued out of fear.
-It was feared that the war would come back, the war demons of the Holocaust returned.
-Probably painful for them in the atmosphere of the witch-hunt was the release of such a statement, but perhaps they thought that in this way they would protect themselves and other Jews.
-They will not allow the anti-Jewish action to escalate.